-FP-growth(T, null) Since the original FP-tree T has more than a single path, we execute the else part of outer if statement.
-We will examine the frequent items in order of increasing supports (that is, from the last entry in the table to the first). β1 = {juice:2} with support equal to 2.
+- FP-growth(T, null) - Since the original FP-tree T has more than a single path, we execute the else part of outer if statement. - We will examine the frequent items in order of increasing supports (that is, from the last entry in the table to the first). - $\beta_1$ = {juice:2} with support equal to 2. - Following the node link in the term header table, we construct

-Following the node link in the term header table, we construct conditional pattern base = {(milk, bread, cookies: 2), (milk: 1)} conditional FP-tree:
+- Following the node link in the term header table, we construct conditional pattern base:

+{(milk, bread, cookies: 1), (milk: 1)} conditional FP-tree: